-Over the last few years, balayage has absolutely dominated the hair world.
-Your favorite celebrities, bloggers, influencers, and even your best friends have hopped on the balayage train.
-Balayage not only looks good on almost everyone, but also is a fairly easy-care color technique.
+For the last few years, balayage has dominated the hair world.
+Your favorite celebrities, influencers, and even your best friends have hopped on the balayage train.
+Balayage not only looks good on almost everyone but also is a reasonably easy-care color technique.

 Interested in reverse balayage, but not sure if going dark is the right move for you?
 We’ve rounded up some of our favorite reserve balayage looks to give you some major inspiration.

 You don’t have to be a brunette to slay reverse balayage.
 The technique looks just as amazing on ladies with auburn colored locks.

 Grey to Platinum

 Subtle grey is the perfect way to tone down yellowing platinum roots for a fresh new look.

 Are you a natural blonde or brunette?
 No one will ever be able to guess with this perfectly blended reverse balayage.

 This perfect mix of brown and gold looks fantastic no matter the season.

 Reverse balayage creates depth at the roots, allowing you to hold on to some of your golden highlights.